0b10010010/MotorlabMBD/README.md

 # MotorlabMBD
 This readme is for my list of features to complete and to keep track of bugs, workarounds, and etc.

+Combine TX and RX block source and header files

 explicitily declare all buffer sizes to fit messages.

-string data corruption -> read up on volatile, heap and stack memory size.
-Declare struct as volatile.
 Also, check USART init function for TX size of buffer <- increase the stack size.
 It fixed the similar problem in camera gps board.

 PIL simulation running at 1kHz matches better with 10kHz HIL response to 200 deg step input.